Instructions for IRS Form 1023 Part VI (6) – Financial Data & Budget Projection

 How to calculate and project your budget on the IRS Form 1023

-However if you are a new organization, and just applying for tax exemption status, part VI (6) of the form 1023 will look outrageously confusing, because you have no financial data as of yet, but somehow you are required to provide them.
-Don’t get too worked up, its’ for your own good.
+But if you’re a brand-new organization applying for tax-exempt status, Part VI (6) will look outrageously confusing.
+You have no financial history, yet you’re somehow supposed to provide detailed projections.
+Don’t get too worked up – it’s for your own good.

 Instructions For IRS Form 1023 Part VI (6) – Financial Data & Budget Projection

 Part VI (6) of the IRS form 1023 has to be done with utmost professionalism.
 No IRS examiner will take your organization seriously if you hand draw your tables or list your data in an incoherent way.
-Remember that the form 1023 budget is a public document so you have to do your best.
+Remember that the Form 1023 budget is part of a public document so you have to do your best.

 You need to project your financial data and organization’s expenses from A to Z, and put them down in tables.
 Do not use the actual Form 1023 for the financial data explanations on line 25 (itemized financial data); this section should go in your Form 1023 attachment called the supplemental responses.